dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### Vue Styleguidist

 [Vue-styleguidist](https://github.com/vue-styleguidist/vue-styleguidist) is a port of [react-styleguidist](https://github.com/styleguidist/react-styleguidist) for vue components.
-If you are building a Design System and want to showcase the powers of your components, this would probably be your first choice.
+You are building a Design System.
+You want a site to showcase your components, this should be your first choice.

-It supports all the following vue features:

-- Single file components
-- Class style components
-- Functional component templates
-- Template and script commenting (Events, Methods, Props, Slots)
-- JSX & TSX
-- TypeScript & Flow
-- Vuex & Vue-i18n
-- externalized sources for script and template
-- styled components

 #### Documentation style